 - Sweet corn – Delicious carbohydrate!
 We like to get ours in the summer from a local farm and freeze a ton for the rest of the year!

 - Avocado – It’s no wonder my daughter call this “candy”!
 Avocados have amazing flavor, plus they are a healthy fat, the kind that raises your good cholesterol and lowers your bad!

-If you’re interested in other simple + healthy + tasty comfort food recipes be sure to check out my FREE 6 DAY IMPOSSIBLY EASY MEAL PLANNING TOOLKIT I’ve done all the work to plan and organize a whole months worth of meals for your family!!
+If you’re interested in other simple + healthy + tasty comfort food recipes be sure to check out my Real Food, Comfort Food Meal Plan I’ve done all the work to plan and organize 4 weeks worth of healthy and easy dinners for your family!!